textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 ## Language (Oxford English conventions)

-Textpattern's default language is English, and follows the conventions provided by Oxford University Press resources, notably the __New Oxford Style Manual__, 2nd Edition, and the __"Oxford English Dictionary":https://www.oed.com__ (OED).
+Textpattern's default language is English, and follows the conventions provided by Oxford University Press resources, notably the _New Oxford Style Manual, 2nd Edition_, and the [_Oxford English Dictionary_](https://www.oed.com).
 All Textpattern platforms designate this choice of English usage in the language tags of website templates:

 ~~~ html
 <html lang="en-GB-oxendict">